 Susan G. Komen Chicago

-Grants of up to $75,000 to Chicago Area, Illinois nonprofit organizations, hospitals, government agencies, tribes, and educational institutions to provide breast health services to the medically underserved.
-Proposals may be for breast cancer or breast health service navigation, screening, treatment, or support projects in Cook, Lake, DuPage, Kane, and McHenry Counties.
-The application initiation deadline is November 20, 2017.
+Grants of up to $50,000 to Chicago area, Illinois nonprofit organizations, hospitals, government agencies, tribes, and educational institutions to provide breast health services to medically underserved populations in eligible counties.
+Funding is intended for breast cancer or breast health service navigation, screening, treatment, or support projects in Cook, Lake, DuPage, Kane, and McHenry Counties.

 Projects that specifically address the objectives outlined in the “Funding Priorities” in the application will be given priority.

 The funding priority areas are listed below in no particular order: